bitagoras/xtype/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/bitagoras/Universal-Binary-Notation/master/UBN_count.png"></p>

 In comparison to text files no stop symbol can be defined for binary elements since the whole value range is reserved for the binary data.
 Therefore the size of the data must be calculated and stored in front of the data.
-The sizes of the basic types are given in the type table of the grammar.
+The sizes of the basic types are given in the type table.
 In case of arrays the number of bytes have to be multiplied accordingly.

 Examples
 --------

 In the examples below characters in brackets ```[ ]``` symbolize bytes stored directly as ascii values.
-Parentheses ```( )``` contain readable representations of the corresponding binary data.
+Parentheses ```( )``` show readable representations of the corresponding binary data.
 If no type is noted for integers in parantheses the type is uint8.
 All examples are valid and complete UBN files.
 No additional header is required.
 That's simple, isn't it?

 * **String**: